1. The Action were an English band of the 1960s.

 Shortly after their formation, they signed to Beatles producer George Martin's Parlophone Records.
 "Land of a Thousand Dances" b/w "In My Lonely Room" was well received by critics, but sold poorly.
 None of the Action's singles achieved success in the UK singles chart; their highest charting single was "I'll Keep on Holding On", which reached number 47 in 1965.

 After disastrous experiences with the Rikki Farr management, Peter Watson (born in 1945, in Kentish Town, North West London) left the band in 1966.
 They continued as quartet, but were dropped from Parlophone in 1967.
-In the late 1960s keyboardist Ian Whiteman (born 18 May 1945, in Saffron Walden, Essex) and guitarist Martin Stone (born 11 December 1946, in Wokingham, Surrey) joined the band and the Action moved toward a mid-tempo psychedelic ballad style, and then into folk rock.
+In the late 1960s keyboardist Ian Whiteman (born 18 May 1945, in Saffron Walden, Essex) and guitarist Martin Stone (born in Wokingham, Surrey, England, 11 December 1946 - 9 November 2016, Versailles, France) joined the band and the Action moved toward a mid-tempo psychedelic ballad style, and then into folk rock.
 Reg King left the band in 1967, and Alan King took over as main lead vocalist.
 In 1969, when signing to John Curd's Head Records, the band was renamed by Curd Mighty Baby.

 Alan King later went on to form Ace (see pub rock (UK)).